60 Clever Uses for Salt—That Don’t Involve Cooking

 Kill weeds in cement cracks

 Cracks in cement allow just enough space for pesky, unattractive grass or weeds to grow—and they are tough to treat with an average weed-whacker.
 Try sprinkling salt and pouring hot water over the area, instead.
 The weeds will shrivel, leaving behind a spotless sidewalk or driveway.
-Discover more natural weed killers that don’t require the use of dangerous chemicals.

 Clean up a dropped egg

 You may not cry over spilled milk, but a sticky, broken egg on the floor might be worthy of a few tears.
 Shake some salt over the mess and leave it alone for 20 minutes.
 When you come back to it, you’ll be able to clean the egg right up—no scrubbing required.
-If you think that’s a nifty trick, check out these unusual cleaning uses for sugar.

 Hold artificial flowers in place